The ‘Why’ Behind Your Content

 It’s up to you to determine which method works best for you, your podcasting style/topic, and your personal bandwidth.

-3. Recording Your Podcast
+3. Record Your Podcast

 When it comes to learning how to record your podcast, it can generally be broken down into hardware and software.
 However, there are some best practices to follow no matter how you’re recording your podcast.
+In this section, we'll talk about the best podcast equipment, as well as tips and tricks you can use independent of any gear in your podcast recording.

 How To Record Your Podcast Efficiently